What we do

 Techniques we apply

 We use pure bacterial strains isolated from human gut, co-cultures, and human fecal slurry from healthy subjects and patients to perform fermentation experiments.
 We rely on chromatographic techniques, such as high performance liquid chromatography, to isolate and identify bioactive metabolites.
-We apply classical microbiology and bio-chemistry techniques to characterise bacterial enzymes involved in this metabolism.
+We apply classical microbiology and bio-chemistry techniques to characterize bacterial enzymes involved in this metabolism.

 To study potential interactions between bacterial metabolites and changes in gut motility, we employ an ex-vivo system (organ bath).
 Moreover, we use several in vitro models cell culture models to decipher this metabolic interaction between the microbes and their host.
 Examples of these models include primary epithelial cells (organoids), macrophages, and enteric neurons, in addition to several reporter cell lines that we develop to overexpress receptors of interest.
 In some cases, we test whether our working model based on ex vivo tests are translatable in complex biological environment using in vivo rodent models through close collaboration with GELIFES institute.